 Assault charges come in all sorts of shapes and sizes.
 They can range from a Class C Misdemeanor to a First Class Felony.
 In layman’s terms, that means some angry chest bumping to an all-out hospital inducing beat-down.
 Please note that while a Domestic Violence case is an Assault, I am talking about Non-Domestic Violence Assaults here.
-If you are charged with a Domestic Violence Case, click here to learn more about them.

 In Texas, Assaultive Offenses are defined in Chapter 22 of the Texas Penal Code and include Assault (§22.01), Sexual Assault (§22.011), Indecent Assault (§22.012), Aggravated Assault (§22.02), Aggravated Sexual Assault (§22.021), Injury to a Child, Elderly Individual, or Disabled Individual (22.04), Abandoning or Endangering Child (§22.041), Deadly Conduct (§22.05), Terroristic Threat (§22.07), Aiding Suicide (§22.08), Tampering with a Consumer Product (§22.09), Leaving a Child in a Vehicle (§22.10), and Harassment by Persons in Certain Facilities/Harassment of Public Servant (§22.11).